-The global scientific and technological community was struck by the news of Russia's plans to create an "underwater giant" - a nuclear gas carrier larger than the Russian Typhoon submarine.
-This gigantic project is even larger than the largest American aircraft carrier of the Gerald Ford type.
+The global scientific and technological community was struck by the news of Russia's plans to create an "underwater giant" — a nuclear gas carrier larger than the Russian submarine "Typhoon".
+This gigantic project is even larger than the largest American aircraft carrier of the "Gerald Ford" type.

-The dimensions of the underwater tanker are impressive: 360 meters long, 70 meters wide and 30 meters high.
+The dimensions of the underwater tanker are impressive: 360 meters long, 70 meters wide, and 30 meters high.
 This "floating steel beast" will silently cruise under the Arctic ice, transporting liquefied natural gas.

 Imagine an underwater giant the size of an aircraft carrier sailing under the Arctic ice.

 Russia is a leading global exporter of natural gas, and the Arctic has colossal reserves of it.
 The difficulty lies in the fact that traditional tankers find it difficult to transport these resources along Arctic routes.
-When the ice gets thicker, tankers cannot pass, and nuclear icebreakers are required.
+When the ice becomes thicker, tankers cannot pass, and nuclear icebreakers are required.

 The nuclear-powered underwater gas carrier is designed to solve this problem.
-It can accommodate up to 180,000 cubic meters of liquefied natural gas, which is comparable to the volume transported by many conventional LNG vessels.
-It will be equipped with Ritm-200 reactors with a capacity of up to 90 MW, capable of breaking through ice at a speed of 31.5 kilometers per hour in a frost of minus 50 degrees and an ice thickness of up to 3 meters.
+It can hold up to 180,000 cubic meters of liquefied natural gas, which is comparable to the volume transported by many conventional LNG vessels.
+It will be equipped with "Rhythm-200" reactors with a capacity of up to 90 MW, capable of breaking through ice at a speed of 31.5 kilometers per hour in a frost of minus 50 degrees and an ice thickness of up to 3 meters.

 The tanker route from Murmansk to Shanghai takes one month, and the travel time of the new gas carrier will be only 15 days.
 In addition, fuel costs are expected to decrease by 30%, which will significantly increase Russia's competitiveness in the global market.